-Everyone will benefit from building muscle, from the person who works in the office every day to the athlete whose work is to perform at their best on the field will reap the benefits of building muscle.
+Everyone will benefit from building muscle.
+From the person who works in the office every day to the athlete that must perform at their best on the field will reap the benefits of building muscle.

 Muscles are the soft tissue that are made from fibers that stretch and contract.
 You have voluntary muscles which you consciously activate and move while there’s involuntary muscles that you can’t control.
 Different types of muscles perform different jobs and there are three types of muscles.